Landscaping & Lawn

 Stage 3 Quoting High

 On-site quoting eats 5–10 hours per week.
 You drive out, walk the yard, measure, calculate, then send the quote hours later.
-By the time it arrives, 40–50% of prospects have gone cold or hired someone else.
+By the time it arrives, the homeowner already has two other bids.
+A day-1, day-3, day-7 follow-up sequence closes 15–25% more proposals (CustomerFlows).

 Leak: $8,000–$12,000/yr